Retail, Respectability, and the Democratization of the High Street

 Conclusion

 From Cwmrhaeadr near Machynlleth to Liverpool and London, Owen Owen carried the discipline of chapel Wales into metropolitan commerce.
 He translated rural seriousness into urban system.
+The department store was one of the great institutional inventions of the nineteenth century.
+Owen Owen helped to entrench it in British life.

+His fortune, his estates, and the later rise and fall of his retail group together illuminate a wider truth about Welsh mobility, enterprise, and modernisation.
 He was not merely a retailer.
 He was a builder of structure, and structure, in the nineteenth century, was power.

 Sources

-(source 1) Owen Owen biography and company history:
+Source 1: Owen Owen biography and company history.

-(source 4) National Library of Wales, Owen Owen manuscripts and estate acquisitions:
+Source 4: National Library of Wales, Owen Owen manuscripts and estate acquisitions.

-(source 5) Studies of nineteenth-century retail credit culture.
+Source 5: Studies of nineteenth-century retail credit culture.

-(source 6) Retail history on fixed pricing and department store development.
+Source 6: Retail history on fixed pricing and department store development.